 These little tea cakes, or Financiers (French Almond Cakes), are lovely little buttery almond cakes that are baked in a rectangular shape, and are said to look like bars of gold.
 Thus, the name, Financiers.

-Financiers are traditional small pastries with a light moist sponge cake texture.
 They generally have nuts, typically almonds, but also pistachios or hazelnuts, and are buttery and delicious.

-They’ve got a lovely crispy crust outside, and light and moist inside.
+Financier pastry has a lovely crispy crust outside, and light and moist inside.

 Simple and delicious